 And lastly, communicate—don’t anticipate

-This season I’m not buying many gifts and I know that my friends aren’t either.
-I find that in university there is less of an expectation to give and receive material gifts.
-In the past, I think I’ve been putting that expectation on myself—to “go big or go home”—when it comes to holiday shopping.
-When it comes to events, I find it hard to say no to traditions or new holiday markets.
+In university, I find that there's less of an expectation to give and receive material gifts.
+In the past, I think I put that expectation on myself—to “go big or go home”—when it came to holiday shopping.
+With events, I found it hard to say no to traditions or new holiday markets.